AI agents in practice: part 1

 The response is fed back to the model, which processes it into an answer for you.

-You may have heard of MCP: Model Context Protocol.
+You may have heard of MCP, the Model Context Protocol.
 This is an open standard, introduced by Anthropic in late 2024, for how AI models communicate with external tools and data sources.
-It standardizes the entire interaction: how the agent discovers which tools are available, how it calls them, and how results come back.
+It standardizes the entire interaction: how the agent discovers which tools are available, how it calls them and how results come back.

 MCP is like a universal adapter.
 Instead of building a separate integration for each tool, you use one protocol that more and more platforms support.

-With MCP, you can relatively easily add new tools to your agent.
-Google Analytics, Slack, your own database, whatever.
+With MCP, you can relatively easily add new tools to your agent: Google Analytics, Slack, your own database.
 As long as there’s an MCP server for it, your agent can talk to it.
 Major players like Microsoft and various AI platforms have adopted MCP, though each provider (like OpenAI) also has their own variants.

 Need help with your agent strategy?